 2) Signers must be a registered voter, so we recommend you ask before presenting the petition.

 3) Bring clipboards, tables and signage -- and a smile!

 4) In most NH towns, you need a minimum of 25 signatures of registered voters, however, we recommend collecting 50 or more to be sure you have enough.
 Town clerks or voting officials will verify that all the signatures are of registered voters and take off those who are not, so more is better!

-5) Submit your signatures before Christmas to the Town Clerk for verification.
+5) Submit your signatures before in early January to the Town Clerk for verification.
 That allows recovery should anything go wrong prior to the deadline.

 Before Town Meeting

 Congratulations!
 You've successfully placed your article on the warrant.
 A couple more easy steps, and you'll improve your chances of winning the vote.

 1) Write a letter to the editor of your local papers, and ask your friends to do the same.
 We'll be creating some content for you to use.